raven-black-dream/digital-garden/posts/Characters/Cainites/Carlo(Herald).md

 This has resulted in a significant degree of sass from him.
 He prefers to deliver messages as notes, in his owl form.
 As well. he tends to leave places a little worse for wear.

+[[Marcus]] once covered up an unsanctioned destruction when Carlo killed some Ventrue's childer (who Marcus didn't particularly like, probably), which is why Carlo continues being Herald despite his obvious disdain.
+Marcus also "arranged" for that Ventrue's sire to be destroyed at some point in the following century.